RianCV/Voting-System/README.md

-# 🗳️ Election System Using TXT Files
+# 🗳️ Election System Using Python

+Final project for the Data-Oriented Programming course at PUCRS, involving the development of a voting system in Python.
+Received the highest grade in the class.

 ## 📘 User Guide – Election Program